jgreener64/jgreener64.github.io/index.md

 Prize for highest mark in MSc class (2014).

-Runner up prize for best presentation among third-year PhD students at Imperial College London Department of Life Sciences Research Day (2017).
+Runner-up prize for best presentation at Imperial College London Department of Life Sciences Research Day (2017).

 # Education